-- A logic model outlines the relationship between various healthcare processes and interventions, improved health status, and a decreased mortality risk. - The deverloper provided numerous evidence-based interventions to reduce hospital mortality: - o Adoption of strategies shown to reduce ventilator-associated pneumonia - o Delivery of reliable, evidence-based care for acute myocardial infarction - Prevention of adverse drug events though medication reconciliation - Prevention of central line infections through evidence-based guideline-concordant care
+- The developer provided a logic model that outlines the relationship between various healthcare processes and interventions, improved health status and a decreased risk of mortality. - The developer provided several evidence-based strategies to reduce hospital mortality: - o Adoption of strategies shown to reduce ventilator-associated pneumonia - o Delivery of reliable, evidence-based care for acute myocardial infarction - Prevention of adverse drug events though medication reconciliation - Prevention of central line infections through evidence-based guideline-concordant care - Prevention of surgical site infections through evidence-based guideline-concordant care - Use multidisciplinary rounds to improve communication

-- Prevention of surgical site infections through evidence-based guideline-concordant care - o Use multidisciplinary rounds to improve communication - Employ Rapid Response Teams to attend to patients at the first sign of clinical decline - Identify high-risk patients on admission and increase nursing care and physician contact accordingly - o Standardize patient handoffs to avoid miscommunication or gaps in care - Establish partnerships with community providers to promote evidenced-based practices to reduce hospitalizations before patients become critically ill - The developer indicates that measure has the potential to capture more admissions than the current condition- and procedure specific mortality measures and provide incentives to transform care and organizational culture. - The median hospital risk-standardized mortality rate (RSMR) following admission for acute myocardial infarction, for example, has declined from 16.4% in 2006 to 13.1% in 2016.
-If development and reporting of this HWM measures produces even a tenth as much impact, this would translate into nearly 14,000 deaths averted in a one-year period.
+- Employ Rapid Response Teams to attend to patients at the first sign of clinical decline - Identify high-risk patients on admission and increase nursing care and physician contact accordingly - o Standardize patient handoffs to avoid miscommunication or gaps in care - Establish partnerships with community providers to promote evidenced-based practices to reduce hospitalizations before patients become critically ill

-- o Is there at least one thing that the provider can do to achieve a change in the measure results? - Does this broadly-focused mortality measure provide meaningful information beyond the condition-specific mortality measures?
+- \circ Is there at least one thing that the provider can do to achieve a change in the measure results? - Does this broadly-focused mortality measure provide meaningful information beyond the conditionspecific mortality measures?